Live-in Care or Care Home?

-Could you or your loved one do with having someone on hand to help, 24-hours a day?
-Care homes are sometimes the perfect solution for this, but we want to make sure you know there are other options available.
+Having someone on-hand 24 hours a day can really make a difference.
+Care homes are sometimes the perfect solution, but we want to make sure you know there are other options available, and how they might compare.

 What is Live-in Care?

-Live-in care is a very realistic and affordable alternative to residential care.
-It allows you to stay at home, surrounded by everything you care about most; family, friends, neighbours, all of your home comforts.
+Live-in care is a cosier, comfier, affordable alternative to residential care.
+You get to stay at home, surrounded by everything you care about most; family, friends, neighbours, your favourite armchair, mug, slippers... they're all such important aspects of your life.

 Is it Better than Residential Care?

-Residential care, or care homes, can sometimes be beneficial for those who need round-the-clock care, but live-in care is an amazing alternative that guarantees you'll receive high quality care with the added bonus of staying as independent as you want.
+Residential care can be beneficial for those who need round-the-clock support, but live-in care is an amazing alternative that offers one-to-one care whenever and however you need it, with the added bonus of staying at home.

-To help you determine which is the right path for you, we've compiled a short list of reasons why our live-in care service might just be it.
+To help you decide which option is right for you, we've compiled a small list of comparisons.

 1 – Independence

-While care homes often run on a strict schedule, which ensures their patients receive the correct care, our home care services are unique to you, and this is adaptable as and when your care needs change - which we know can happen a lot!
-It's due to this level of flexibility that allows you to make your own decisions and remain independent at home.
+While care homes often run on a strict schedule to make sure patients receive the right care and support, our home care services are unique to you, and this is adaptable as and when your care needs change - which we know can happen a lot!
+This level of flexibility allows you to make your own decisions and remain independent at home.

-If you like to go to the bingo on a Friday night, or visit family on Tuesday's, or go to church on Sunday mornings, we'll see to it that you do!
+Whether it's bingo on a Friday night, visiting the family on Tuesday's, or going to church on Sundays, we'll see to it that you do!

 2 – Pets

-But what if you didn't have to say goodbye to them at all?
-At Bluebird Care Wakefield and Kirklees, we don’t just care for you – we care for your pets too.
-After all, our pets are a huge part of our lives, and there's no better place for them than with you.
+Live-in Care means you don't have to say goodbye to them at all.
+Our pets are a huge part of our lives, and there's no better place for them than right next to you.

 .jpg?language=en)